uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-graphics/sections/graphics-transformations.md

 In general, to rotate an image by a given angle you need to use the sine (abbreviated sin) and cosine (abbreviated cos) functions from trigonometry.
 You can use the interactive below to calculate values for the sin and cos functions.

-{interactive slug="trig-function-calculator" type="whole-page" text="Trig Function Calculator"}
+{interactive slug="trig-function-calculator" type="whole-page" alt="Trig Function Calculator"}

 To rotate the image anticlockwise by \( \theta \) degrees, you'll need the following values in the matrix, which rely on trig functions: